-The most prevalent mineralization is copper, gold and molybdenum, which was deposited from hydrothermal fluids (hot, mineral-rich solutions) mainly in fractures within the contact breccias and fractured wall rocks.
-Better metal grades occur in the breccias and gradually decrease outwards away from the contact zone both towards the centre of the Patton Porphyry and outward into the older, surrounding rocks.
+Primary copper, gold, and molybdenum mineralization was deposited from hydrothermal fluids that exploited the contact breccias and fractured wall rocks.
+Higher grades occur in the breccias and gradually decrease outbound from the contact zone, both towards the centre of the stock and outward into the granitoids and schists.

-For more information about the project’s geology, please view the Feasibility Study.
+For more information about the proposed Casino Mine Project’s geology and deposit type, please view the 2022 Feasibility Study.